hiba-ehsan/Pakistan-Macroeconomic-Early-Warning-System/README.md

 quarto render report/pakistan_macro_report_final.qmd
 ```

-This regenerates the full analysis — all figures, tables, diagnostics, and conclusions — from source data.
+This regenerates the full analysis, all the figures, tables, diagnostics, and conclusions, from source data.

 ### Use the Source Modules Directly